tlee75/personal-site/README.md

 after the app.

 Additionally, for Prometheus and Grafana support, create two additional variables `PROM_TAG` and `GRAFANA_TAG` with the dockerhub tags you wish to use for those two images.
+To set the initial admin credentials for Grafana, create two more secrets named `GRAFANA_ADMIN_USER` and `GRAFANA_ADMIN_PASSWORD`.

 #### Actions